-Our oldest child, Ryan, is a growing, hungry, almost 15 year old.
+Our oldest child, Ryan, is a growing, hungry, 15 year old.
 He eats, and eats, and eats.
 (Still is skinny, skinny, skinny, I might add.
 So not fair.)
 He runs cross country so during the running season I think he eats more!

 This child was packing his lunch for school with two sandwiches, a bag of chips, yogurt, sliced bell peppers, an apple and a small dessert of some kind.
 Um, excuse me?
 He tried to sneak in some crackers as well, but I put my foot down. 🙂 And I have two more boys waiting in the wings.
 Not to mention our daughter.

 So, how do I make meals for this child and still stay in budget?
 What are the tips and tricks for feeding this offspring?
 How to feed your teenager without going broke?

 Your child is hungry.
 I seriously wanted to deny that he was genuinely hungry.
 Does that sound sad?
 It rather is.
 I knew if it was more than just a passing phase, he would disrupt my carefully thought out budget and menu plans.
 I would have to revamp my whole system.
 I would have feed the equivalent of 8 people instead of 6.
 It didn’t sound fun to me.
 However, reality is, it’s here, he’s hungry, deal with it.
 Okay, I will.
 I will feed the masses.